-This new survey reflects one of our new ways of working following on from our Towards an Active Nation strategy.
+The new Active Lives Children and Young People Survey reflects one of our new ways of working following on from our Towards an Active Nation strategy.

-Active Lives: Children and Young People will provide a world-leading approach to gathering data on how children engage with sport and physical activity.
+Active Lives Children and Young People provides a world-leading approach to gathering data on how children engage with sport and physical activity.

-It will give anyone working with children aged 5-16 key insight to help understand children's attitudes and behaviours around sport and physical activity.
+It gives anyone working with children aged 5-16 key insight to help understand children's attitudes and behaviours around sport and physical activity.

 Our aim is for children and young people to feel more motivated, confident and able to get active